ToolJet/ToolJet/docs/versioned_docs/version-2.18.0/data-sources/overview.md

   </div>

-3. Once you change the scope of the data source and make it global, you'll see that the **data source manager** is removed from the left sidebar and now you'll find the data source on the **query panel** under Global Data sources.
+3. Once you change the scope of the data source and make it global, you'll see that the **data source manager** is removed from the left sidebar and now you'll find the data source on the **query panel** under Data sources.
 You can now configure the data source from the Data Sources page on the **dashboard**.
-3. Once you have successfully changed the scope of the data source, thereby transforming it into a global data source, you will observe that the **data source manager** from the left sidebar is removed.
+3. Once you have successfully changed the scope of the data source, thereby transforming it into a data source, you will observe that the **data source manager** from the left sidebar is removed.
 Subsequently, the data source will be accessible within the **query panel** under the Available data sources section.
 Now you can configure this data source from the Data Sources page located on the **Dashboard**.

   <div style={{textAlign: 'center'}}>